 - If the student is absent (school trip, pedagogical day, illness), parents are asked inform the monitor in advance, no later than the day before until 5:00 p.m.
 Otherwise, the lessons will be considered given and will be counted.
 In addition, when the school closes in exceptional circumstances, alternative solutions may be offered in order to continue learning.
 No refund is possible in case of the pupil’s absence: recuperation of the lesson is at the discretion of the monitor.

-- In the event of withdrawal by a pupil during a semester, no refund will be made, unless there are exceptional and justified circumstances.
+- In the event of withdrawal by a pupil, no refund will be made, unless there are exceptional and justified circumstances.

 - It is mandatory to give a minimum of two weeks’ notice to the private lesson monitor and the Extracurricular team before the end of the semester, if your child does not wish to continue the lessons into the 2nd.